jandie1505/CloudPermissionWhitelist/README.md

 # CloudPermissionWhitelist
 A plugin for the CloudNet v3 cloud system, which ensures that you can only join certain tasks with a certain permission.
+## Overview
+This plugin is a permission whitelist for CloudNet.
+When installed, it restricts access to servers (services).
+Only players with the task-specific permission (e.g.) or wildcard permission can join.
+For example, if you have a `Lobby` task, players can only join services (servers) of this task if they have the permission `cloudpermissionwhitelist.join.Lobby` (or the wildcard permission).
+If you want to give a player temporarily access, you can do this via the `/allowtempjoin <Player>` command.
+The player can then join for a specific time and can stay on the server until they leaves.
+If you want to give all players temporarily access to a server, you can disable the whitelist with the `/joinprotection` command.
 ## Installation
 1. Download the Plugin from the releases page
 2. Put the CloudPermissionWhitelist.jar into [CloudNet Directory]/local/templates/Global/server/plugins/ (If the plugins folder does not exist create it).